llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 SGPR0, the next enabled register is SGPR1 etc.; disabled registers do not have an SGPR number.

-The initial SGPRs comprise up to 16 User SRGPs that are set by CP and apply to all wavefronts of the grid.
+The initial SGPRs comprise up to 16 User SGPRs that are set by CP and apply to all wavefronts of the grid.
 It is possible to specify more than 16 User SGPRs using the ``enable_sgpr_*`` bit fields, in which case only the first 16 are actually initialized.
 These are then immediately followed by the System SGPRs